CUBRID/cubrid-docker/README.md

 # Supported Docker Versions
 - Docker version 1.10 or higher is required.
-- Docker Compoase version 1.11.2 or higher is required.
+- Docker Compose version 1.11.2 or higher is required.

 The compose file used in above examples is written in Compose File Format 2.0 and it requires Docker Engine version 1.10+.
 For more information for Docker Engine and other Docker products, please visit https://github.com/docker.